Serverless Jamstack, Part 1: Deploy a MongoDB Database

 2. Connect to the database cluster and import sample data into it.

-In the next parts of the series, you will use serverless functions to build an HTML website and connect the database cluster to the site.
+In the next parts of the series, you use serverless functions to build an HTML website and connect the database cluster to the site.

 Prerequisites